Bioinformatics cross cutting strand

 Lead: Dr Tom Gaunt

 The programme makes significant use of ’omics technologies to generate high-density molecular data on a large number of samples from different studies.
 The bioinformatics strand provides the core expertise to process, quality control, harmonise and integrate these data, including integration with public datasets to enhance their value and provide annotations and meta-data.
-We are building a web-based data exploration utility, enabling internal and external researchers to explore the data and view aggregate/summary statistics.

 A significant amount of molecular data already exists in the public domain, offering added value to the data generated in this Programme.
 Data to be exploited include: ENCODE, ArrayExpress, GWAS catalog, NIH Roadmap Epigenomics and others.
 This information will enable: (a) informed selection of variants for MR and recall-by-genotype; and (b) generation of new insights into mechanisms by considering associations in the context of broader functional data.